mia-platform/documentation/docs/development_suite/api-console/api-design/crud_advanced.md

 In the section **Fields**, you can enter the fields of your collection.
 By default, there are fields that can not be changed, such as: id, creatorId, createdAt, updaterId, updatedAt, _STATE.

-You can add new lines by selecting **Add new** and fill in the blank spaces with the value you need.
+You can add new rows by selecting **Add new** and fill in the blank spaces with the value you need.

 We added, a new field and we wrote “Title” and ticked the fields we needed.